opnfv/opnfvdocs/docs/index.rst

-.. note:: This page is still under development.
+..
+This work is licensed under a Creative Commons Attribution 4.0 International License.

 OPNFV Documentation
 ===================